 Shareholder Proposals.
 Under the Delaware General Corporation Law, a shareholder has the right to put any proposal before the annual meeting of shareholders, provided it complies with the notice provisions in the governing documents.
 A special meeting may be called by the board of directors or any other person authorized to do so in the governing documents, but shareholders may be precluded from calling special meetings.
 The Companies Law provides shareholders with only limited rights to requisition a general meeting and does not provide shareholders with any right to put any proposal before a general meeting.
 However, these rights may be provided in articles of association.
-Our Memorandum and Articles allow our shareholders holding not less than 1/10 of all voting power of our (paid up) share capital in issue to requisition a shareholder's meeting.
-Other than this right to requisition a shareholders' meeting, our Memorandum and Articles do not provide our shareholders other rights to put proposal before a meeting.
-As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general meetings although our Memorandum and Articles provide for same.
+Our Memorandum and Articles allow our shareholders' meeting, our Memorandum and Articles do not provide our shareholders' meeting, our Memorandum and Articles do not provide our shareholders' meeting, our Memorandum and Articles do not provide our shareholders' meeting, our Memorandum and Articles do not provide our shareholders' meeting, we are not obliged by law to call shareholders' annual general meetings although our Memorandum and Articles provide for same.